Securing Aave V4: A New Architecture Demands a New Security Standard

 What This Engagement Represents

 Aave V4 is a generational change to how the protocol handles liquidity and risk.
-Its novel architecture creates a more efficient, more composable system, and a more demanding security problem.
-For an upgrade of this significance, Aave Labs needed more than a review.
-They needed the world's best independent security researchers working as a unified team, with full accountability for what they found.
+Its new architecture creates a more efficient and more composable system, but also raises the security bar.
+For an upgrade of this significance, Aave Labs needed a security process that could match the complexity of the system from pre-launch review through live deployment.